dpfister2/Clickburst/README.md

 1. Pull Project to folder
 2. In terminal cd to project root, run "npm install"
+3. Run node server
-3. Go to localhost:8000/client.html on host web browser or connect to the web server remotely
+4. Go to localhost:8000/client.html on host web browser or connect to the web server remotely
-4. Open up multiple windows to view
+5. Open up multiple windows to view
-4. Click
+6. Click

 ## Node Modules